oracle/oracle-database-operator/docs/multitenant/README.md

 * Use secrets to create PDB application users.

-* Generate a bitmap that contains a tnsnames.ora file with your database network topology.
+* Generate a bitmap that contains a `tnsnames.ora` file with your database network topology.

-* Monitor pdb init parameters with reconciliation loop.
+* Monitor PDB init parameters with reconciliation loop.

 * Reset bitmask status simplification.